Booklet : Choice of subjects for years 6 and 7 (2021-2023)

 - Choice of subjects.
 This part should be filled in in the following way:

-- Tick the box in front of the subjects chosen while respecting the rules explained in this booklet.
+- Check the boxes corresponding to the subjects chosen while respecting the rules explained in this booklet.

 - In case of a request for a change of Religion/Ethics course, indicate the new course in the corresponding box.
 It is not enough to indicate « Religion » in case of a change.
 It is important to specify the course using the abbreviations below.
 If no change is requested, leave the box empty.